Skip to main content

 The distance between A and B is

-Note that since OP, OQ, OA, and OB are lines from the center to points on the unit circle, they are congruent and have length of 1.
-Also note that POB=AOB=αβ.
-Then since two sides and the included angle of ΔOPQ and ΔOAB are equivalent, we can conclude by the Side-Angle-Side Theorem (SAS) in geometry that the two triangles are congruent.
-Thus, corresponding sides have the same lengths, giving us: d(PQ)=d(AB).
+Note that since OP, OQ, OA, and OB are line segments from the center to points on the unit circle, they are congruent and have length of 1.
+Also note that POQ=AOB=αβ.
+Since two sides and the included angle of OPQ and OAB are congruent, we can conclude by the Side-Angle-Side Theorem (SAS) in geometry that the two triangles are congruent.
+Thus, corresponding sides have the same lengths, giving us d(P,Q)=d(A,B).
 Substituting our results for d(P,Q) and d(A,B) we get

 Dividing both sides by -2 we arrive at the Subtraction Formula for Cosine